ShawonAshraf/BookWorm-API/README.md

 > An API for you if you have a large book collection and buy the same book multiple times by mistake because you couldn't keep track of them.
 Ahem! 🤓

 ## Intro
-BookWorm-API is actually a personal book collection manager where you can
+bookman is actually a REST based personal book collection manager API where you can

 - Add your books
 - Edit book information